FridayCandour/FridayCandour/README.md

-Hello 🤧,
+Hello there,

-# am Friday candour .
+# Am Friday candour .

-A full-stack developer who wants to reshape tech.
+A smart developer who wants to reshape tech.
 The opportunities are gradually coming and am making progress.

 ## 🔧 Technologies & Tools